samirobaid01/AEMOSBACKEND/README.md

 - **Validation**: Joi validation for request data
 - **Testing**: Jest & Supertest for unit and integration testing
 - **Code Quality**: ESLint & Prettier for code formatting and linting
+- **Real-time Notifications**: Socket.io for instant notifications and alerts

 ## Getting Started